motou/magento2-store-locator-stockists-extension/README.md

 * Details: name, address, city, country, postcode, link, telephone, email
 * Images: upload images of your stores
 * Interactive map: stores positioned on the map via longitude and latitude
+* Geolocation: show nearest stores to user
 * Search: search functionality in the sidebar, radius of 25 miles
+* Directions: show driving directions from user location to store
 * Import: import your stores from a csv file
 * Export: export stores to a csv file